sjdemon/ruhack2020/README.md

 TEAM: H0T B0Y5 MEMBERS: CHRISTOPHER SHIM, JAOWAD SHAH, FARAZ JAMIL, NICOLAS LOUIE

 This git repository stores the final commit for our RU HACKS 2020 submission.
-The application, Recipe Finder, utilizing the Spoonacular API (https://spoonacular.com/) and the Google Cloud suite of products (https://cloud.google.com/); App Engine for deploying the web app, and Vision API to implement computer vision.
+The application, Recipe Finder, utilizes the Spoonacular API (https://spoonacular.com/) and the Google Cloud suite of products (https://cloud.google.com/); App Engine for deploying the web app, and Vision API to implement computer vision.

 This is a submission for the Google Cloud competition category, and is noted in the DevPost submission by Faraz Jamil.
 This project utilized Python (Flask) and HTML using UIKit.